 In addition, the timing of revenue recognition, billings and cash collections may result in revenues in excess of billings and contract retainage (contract assets), and billings in excess of revenues and customer deposits (contract liabilities) on the Condensed Consolidated Balance Sheet.
 These assets and liabilities are reported on a contract-by-contract basis at the end of each reporting period in prepaid expenses and other assets (contract assets), and accrued expenses and other liabilities (contract liabilities).
-These assets and liabilities and changes in these assets and liabilities, respectively, were not material as of and for the nine months ended September 30, 2018.
+These assets and liabilities are reported on a contract-by-contract basis at the end of each reporting period in prepaid expenses and other assets (contract assets), and accrued expenses and other liabilities (contract liabilities).
+These assets and liabilities are reported on a contract-by-contract basis at the end of each reporting period in prepaid expenses and other assets (contract assets), and accrued expenses and other liabilities (contract liabilities).
+These assets and liabilities are reported on a contract-by-contract assets), and accrued expenses and other liabilities (contract liabilities).
+These assets and liabilities are reported on a contract-by-contract assets), and accrued expenses and other liabilities (contract liabilities).
+These assets and liabilities are reported on a contract-by-contract assets), and accrued expenses are reported on a contract-by-contract basis at the end of each reporting period in prepaid expenses and other assets (contract liabilities).